adenney13/Tornados-FC/project_worksheet.md

 ## Project Description

 The Torandos FC app will be the source for all scheduling information for the soccer club.
 Whether needing the practice schedule, curious about where the team is in league standings, or if they should need to contact someone from their team, the Torandos FC App will be their go to source.
+I will be using React on Rails and Postgresql.

 ## Wireframes